Campsites in Cornwall

 Going back even further, you'll find mysterious prehistoric monuments including standing stones and stone circles, as well as hundreds of interesting ruins dating all the way from the Iron Age to the Medieval period.

 Everyone should visit Cornwall's famous Eden Project at least once.
 The huge biomes contain thousands of plant species from all over the world, and adults and kids alike will enjoy exploring the environments, gardens and incredible architecture.
-In summer, the vibe at their Eden Sessions concerts is incredible.
+In summer, the Eden Sessions concerts are a great evening out!

-The Lost Gardens of Heligan and Trebah Gardens are also both a treat for anyone interested in horticulture.
+The Lost Gardens of Heligan and Trebah Gardens are also a treat for anyone interested in plant life.

 For a spot of culture, visit the stunning open-air Minack Theatre.
-Built in the 1930s, the theatre enjoys a breath-taking position jutting out on the cliffs of Porthcurno near Land's End.
+Built in the 1930s, the theatre enjoys a breathtaking position on the cliffs of Porthcurno near Land's End.
 Lots of performances take place as the sun is setting - an experience you won't want to miss.

-Adventure sports are popular in Cornwall and the Adrenalin Quarry near Liskeard is rightly popular.
-It has the UK's maddest zip wire, a giant swing, and offers coasteering trips where you can jump off cliffs, wild swim and transverse rock faces all in the fabulous setting of an abandoned quarry.
-SUP in a BAG is a great way of trying out the stand up paddleboard craze.
+Adventure sports are popular in Cornwall, with the Adrenalin Quarry a top spot.
+It has one of the UK's most thrilling zip wires, a giant swing, and offers coasteering trips where you can jump off cliffs, wild swim, and climb rock faces, all in the setting of an abandoned quarry.
+You can also try out the paddle boarding craze!

-For a really fun family day out, the region is also home to a theme park, Crealy Great Adventure Park, with thrilling rides and fun attractions.
+For a really fun family day out, the region is also home to great theme parks including Camel Creek Family Adventure Park, Big Sheep Farm and Theme Park, and Woodlands Family Theme Park.

-Adults looking to sample the local tipples should visit Camel Valleyand The St Austell's Brewery - the oldest family-owned brewery in Cornwall.
+Adults looking to sample the local tipples should visit Camel Valley and The St Austell Brewery - the oldest family-owned brewery in Cornwall.